juj/emscripten/site/source/docs/api_reference/emscripten.h.rst

 	Interface to the underlying JavaScript engine.
 This function will ``eval()`` the given script.
 Note: If -s NO_DYNAMIC_EXECUTION=1 is set, this function will not be available.

+	This function can be called from a pthread, and it is executed in the scope of the Web Worker that is hosting the pthread.
+To evaluate a function in the scope of the main runtime thread, see the function emscripten_sync_run_in_main_runtime_thread().

 	:param script: The script to evaluate.
 	:type script: const char*
 	:rtype: void